isabella232/help-7/gitbook/superquery/faq-and-troubleshooting/where-saved-queries.md

 ## Queries DO persist in superQuery Tabs

-When working in superQuery Tabs, the experience is similar to that of working in a Google Doc &mdash; your work autosaves.
+When working in superQuery Tabs, the experience is similar to that of working in a Google Doc &mdash; your work auto-saves.
 That way, you don't need to fret about saving the latest version of your query.

 The only way a query will disappear is if you erase it yourself, or delete the tab it's stored in.